d-miller/d-miller.github.io/about.md

 permalink: /about/
 ---

 This blog broadly targets people looking to strengthen their data skills, as detailed [here](http://d-miller.github.io/Introducing-Blog/).
 In particular, data visualization and machine learning will be core topics.
+The posts are intended to reach people even with beginner technical skills.

 ## About me